Reid Sinnett: Philadelphia Eagles

 Sinnett was claimed off waivers by the Philadelphia Eagles on October 25, 2021.
 He did not appear in any games for the Eagles in 2021.

 On August 30, 2022, Sinnett was waived by the Eagles and signed to the practice squad the next day.
 He was released on September 7.

 Miami Dolphins (second stint)

-Sinnett was re-signed to the Miami Dolphins practice squad on October 3, 2022 and was released on November 1, 2022.
+Sinnett was re-signed to the Dolphins practice squad on October 3, 2022 and was released on November 1, 2022.

-San Antonio Brahmas
+San Antonio Brahmas (first stint)

 On November 18, 2022, Sinnett was assigned to the San Antonio Brahmas of the XFL.
+He was placed on injured reserve after suffering a broken foot.
+He was released from his contract on July 29, 2023.

+Cincinnati Bengals

+On July 29, 2023, Sinnett signed with the Cincinnati Bengals due to Joe Burrow suffering a calf strain in training camp.
+He was waived on August 29.
+He would later be signed to the Bengals’ practice squad on September 22; after former practice squad quarterback Will Grier was signed to the active roster of the New England Patriots.
+On September 25, Sinnett was promoted to the active roster.
+He was waived on October 2.

+San Antonio Brahmas (second stint)

+On January 22, 2024, Sinnett re-signed with the Brahmas.
+He was subsequently waived by the team.

+Houston Roughnecks

+On January 24, 2024, Sinnett was claimed off waivers by the Houston Roughnecks.
+He was released on October 3.

+Madrid Bravos

+On October 29, 2024, Sinnett signed with the Madrid Bravos of the European League of Football.